Skip to main content

 Gangadhara Dasa: (indistinct)

-BCS: Also that comes much later.
-What we are doing now is, through these main points, we are trying to follow how Srila Prabhupäda is actually approaching.
+BCS: Also, that comes much later.
+What we are doing now is, through these main points, we are trying to follow how Srila Prabhupada is actually approaching.
 How the lecture relates to the verse, and through the points we can see how Srila Prabhpada is actually developing the theme.
-So Prabhupäda then comes to establishing the fact that how bhägavata-seva is more important that bhagavän-seva; and what example Prabhupäda gives?
+So Prabhupada then comes to establishing the fact that how bhägavata-seva is more important that bhagavän-seva; and what example Prabhupada gives?
 Yes?

 Devotee: ärädhanänäà sarveñäà.